8 Best Ways to Reheat Tamales (Steamer, Stove, Air Fryer & More)

 Reheating Tamales in The Air Fryer

-The air fryer is not a kitchen gadget commonly used in Mexican food.
-But it its another great way many people enjoy using for reheated foods.
+The air fryer isn’t a kitchen gadget commonly used in Mexican cooking, but it’s become another great option for many people reheating leftovers.

-When using the air fryer to reheat tamales it’s best to use cold and thawed tamales.
-Frozen tamales will take longer and you risk uneven heating as well as the corn husk or banana leaves burning before they warm through.
-The air fryer is not one of my favorite methods for reheating tamales but it is just as easy as the microwave method.
+For best results, use cold or thawed tamales.
+Frozen tamales take longer and risk uneven heating, plus the corn husk or banana leaf can burn before the inside warms through.
+The air fryer isn’t one of my favorite methods, but it’s just as easy as the microwave.

-You can reheat sweet tamales or savory tamales in the air fryer.
+You can reheat sweet or savory tamales in the air fryer.

 • Preheat the air fryer to 300F.

-• Unwrap place tamales in the air fryer basket in a single layer, making sure not to crowd them and leaving some space between tamales.
+• Unwrap and place the tamales in the air fryer basket in a single layer, leaving space between them so they don’t crowd.

-• Remove one tamale from the airy fryer and check that it’s warmed all the way through.
-If not air fry for another 3 minutes.
+• Remove one tamale and check that it’s warmed all the way through.
+If not, air fry for another 3 minutes.

-• Serve with your favorite side dishes or toppings for Mexican tamales.
+• Serve with your favorite side dishes or toppings.

 Two reheated tamales with salsa verde served on a decorative terracotta Mexican plate.